chocochip13/Coursera_NeuralNetsandDeepLearning/README.md

 # Deep Learning

 ## Neural Networks and Deep Learning
-This repository contains the assignments from the course -  Neural Networks and Deep Learning in Coursera which is a part of deep learning specialization
+This repository contains the assignments from the Deep learning specialization in Coursera

 Logistic regression/Perceptron has been built using numpy library.